Motivation

 Spearheaded by NATA, we collaborated with the NCAA on an effort to update the 2009 NATA Statement, “Acute management of the cervical spine-injured athlete”.
 These updated recommendations, created by the Spine Injury in Sport Group (SISG), inform the way on-field spinal injuries are managed.

-To compliment these recommendations, The Sports Institute produced a high-quality training film to effectively communicate the guidelines throughout stakeholder communities.
+To complement these recommendations, The Sports Institute produced a high-quality training film to effectively communicate the guidelines throughout stakeholder communities.
 It is a tool for training new athletic trainers, emergency and medical professionals.

 Where We Are